Expert Stroke Care Makes A Difference

-UC San Diego Health has earned the Get With The Guidelines – Stroke Gold Plus Quality Achievement Award by the American Heart Association / American Stroke Association and is listed on their Stroke Elite Plus and Type 2 Diabetes honor rolls.
+UC San Diego Health has earned the Get With The Guidelines – Stroke Gold Plus Quality Achievement Award by the American Heart Association / American Stroke Association and is listed on their Type 2 Diabetes Honor Roll.
 These distinctions recognize our commitment to excellence in care for stroke patients and our ability to rapidly provide lifesaving cures to patients after a stroke.

 Types of Stroke Treated

 The chart below compares the percentage of patients treated for each type of stroke at UC San Diego Health and locally in San Diego County.
 UC San Diego Health treats the most severe stroke cases and cares for a larger share of patients with bleeding in the brain than most other centers in the community.

 Advanced Stroke Treatments

 Regardless of the type of stroke, our team is ready 24 hours a day, seven days a week.
 Our specialty-trained experts provide an immediate response when someone having a stroke arrives.
 Our stroke center specialists are internationally recognized as leaders and experts in the fields of research, diagnosis and care.
 Read more about our